mattppal/blog/src/content/blog/declarative-imperative.md

 2. Use common tables as inputs to queries.
 3. Leverage CTEs as the "building blocks" of calculations.

 So why hasn't SQL _tooling_ adopted this framework? dbt lacks a robust framework for DRY code.
-Coalesce is pioneering this approach, but their product is closed source and targeted primarly at the Snowflake-enterprise market.
+Coalesce is pioneering this approach, but their product is closed source and targeted primarily at the Snowflake-enterprise market.
 Even in analytics, the idea of a "query library" is not a solved problem.
 SQL is written, stashed, and lost more than _any_ company will admit.
 Worse, there's no community marketplace to go find common SQL tidbits.

 What we NEED is a transformation tool that allows users to share _patterns_ and _nodes_.
 And not just SQL!
-Orchestration & data-engineering, too!
+Orchestration & data engineering, too!
 One that democratizes data transformation in the most meaningful way possible: by making common transformations available in a marketplace-like setting.

 A prime example?
-Github Actions.
+GitHub Actions.

-Github Actions _revolutionized_ CI/CD.
-I say this, because I can remember a time that I knew absolutely nothing about CI/CD.
-While some may claim that's still true, I have been able to build some _pretty awesome_ stuff with Actions. 😂
+GitHub Actions _revolutionized\_\_ CI/CD.
+I say this, because I can remember a time when I knew absolutely nothing about CI/CD.
+While some may claim that's still true, I have been able to build some \_pretty awesome_ stuff with Actions. 😂

 The innovation?
 Open-source the jobs step.
 Anyone can build a runtime job and create an action in the market place.
 This means that, for almost every step of my actions, I'm grabbing pre-built code off-the-shelf and plugging it in.
 Do I need to know how to get a list of all the changed files in my repo on merge?
 [Nope](https://github.com/marketplace/actions/changed-files).
 Do I need to spend hours figuring out how to deploy to kubernetes?
 [Nope](https://github.com/marketplace/actions/deploy-to-kubernetes-cluster).